 At this stage, any likely impacts which have been identified in relation to any of the protected characteristics are minor and measures outlined in Section 2 will be taken to mitigate the impact.
 If the decision is not to conduct an equality impact assessment, but the policy has minor equality impacts, please provide details of the reasons for this decision and of any proposed mitigating measures or proposed alternative policy.

-Click here to enter text. n/a
+n/a

 If the decision is to subject the policy to an equality impact assessment, please provide details of the reasons.